-ATIK is the biggest of the Aberdeen clubs with three floors dedicated to different music style.
+ATIK is the biggest of the Aberdeen clubs with three floors dedicated to the different music styles.
 From Dance and chart to R’n’B it’s a diverse club.

 If you are planning a night out as part of a group whether that’s a hen, stag, birthday or just a night out in general why not consider booking one of the booths where you will get the VIP treatment with your very own private area along with table service.

 Aberdeens only LGBTQ+ nightclub.
 Open 7 days a week, Cheerz has been a longtime favourite of the Aberdeen nightlife scene, among many different groups in Aberdeen.
 It’s very much a safe environment but it’s also just a great night out and always has a fantastic atmosphere.

 With cheap drinks, great music and friendly staff it’s an all-around winner.
 Make sure to catch one of their infamous drag shows while you’re here!